Crazyprogrammer1/Sending-Emails/README.md

 # Sending-Emails
-A complete email solution for Angular
+A complete email solution Using Angular, Firebase Cloud Function and Mailgun.